-Change of communication
+Change of Communication

-Implementing Conversational Commerce in your organization requires changes in the way you communicate with customers.
+Implementing Conversational Commerce in your organisation requires some changes in the way you communicate with customers.
 The biggest difference when compared to the current basic chat on a website or service desk is that the customer can now choose with the business messaging channels how and when to start and continue a conversation; we also call this asynchronous communication.
 With a basic chat or call, the call stops when hanging up the phone or clicking away from your browser window.
-In a conversational commerce conversation within a business messaging app, a customer can easily send a message to the helpdesk that the delivered shoes are too small.
+In a conversational commerce conversation within a business messaging app, a customer can easily send a message to the help desk that the delivered shoes are too small.
 Then drink a cup of coffee and continue the conversation at a later time.